glouppe/info8006-introduction-to-ai/lecture7.md

 $$\mathbf{f} = \mathbf{T}^T \mathbf{f}.$$
 Therefore, the stationary distribution corresponds to the (normalized) eigenvector of the transposed transition matrix with an eigenvalue of $1$.

 ---

 class: middle

-## Applications

-HMMs are used in many fields where the goal is to recover a data sequence that is not immediately observable, but other data that depend on the sequence are.

-- Speech recognition (see Lecture 10)
-- Speech synthesis
-- Part-of-speech tagging
-- Machine translation
-- Robotics
-- Computational finance
-- Handwriting recognition
-- Time series analysis
-- Activity recognition

----

-class: middle